hugessen/LazSoc-1.0/readme.md

 - Minimize the number of calls made to the API
 - Add in clubs & interest selector into the initial launch modal
 - Add in end date to events
+- Fix spacing on the newsfeed so that the last event is not hidden by the tabs